 There is no doubt in the issue that the climate is changing.
 The magnitude or extent of climate change is projected by different scientific models.
-The average of many models predict that at higher emission scenario the temperature of the earth is going to raise by 4 degree Celsius above pre-industrial level by 2100 AD which would have a threat to the existence of humanity.
-Also at lower emission scenario the temperature is projected to rise to about 2 degree Celsius.
-The rise in temperature of the earth should be limited to 2 degree Celsius.
-According to IPCC to achieve this aim there should be cut in global emission by 50% by 2050 compared to 1990.
-For this the developed countries like US, European Union and also the emerging economies like China, India, South Korea should come together towards a comprehensive climate agreement.
+The average of many models predicts that at higher emission scenarios the temperature of the earth is going to rise by 4 degrees Celsius above the pre-industrial level by 2100 AD which would have a threat to the existence of humanity.
+Also at a lower emission scenario, the temperature is projected to rise to about 2 degrees Celsius.
+The rise in temperature of the earth should be limited to 2 degrees Celsius.
+According to IPCC to achieve this aim there should be a cut in global emission by 50% by 2050 compared to 1990.
+For this, the developed countries like the US, European Union and also emerging economies like China, India, South Korea should come together towards a comprehensive climate agreement.
 All the deals that have been done are not strong and are mostly fragmented.

-Low carbon economy basically means economy that is based on minimal output of Greenhouse gases specially carbon dioxide.
+A low carbon economy basically means an economy that is based on a minimal output of Greenhouse gases specially carbon dioxide.
 It would address the challenges of diminishing fossil fuel reserves, climate change, environmental management and finite natural resources serving an expanding world population.
-The world has felt urgency for the low carbon economy but they are afraid that with the adoption of it the overall Gross Domestic Product (GDP) of the world would fall apart as it may invite a higher costs and slow economic growth.
-However, research and studies have showed that taking steps towards restraining climate change need not essentially lead to economic declivity.
-Infact there are ways by which we can progress towards both the goals of abating carbon reductions as well as increasing economy.
+The world has felt the urgency for the low carbon economy but they are afraid that with the adoption of it the overall Gross Domestic Product (GDP) of the world would fall apart as it may invite higher costs and slow economic growth.
+However, research and studies have shown that taking steps towards restraining climate change need not essentially lead to the economic declivity.
+In fact there are ways by which we can progress towards both the goals of abating carbon reductions as well as the increasing economy.

 European Union were successful in decoupling carbon dioxide emissions in their economic growth.

 They decreased their 2010 greenhouse gas emissions by 15.4% below 1990 levels.
-At the same time they had an increase in their GDP by more than 40%.
-EU are on track towards 20% emission reduction by 2020 .
+At the same time, they had an increase in their GDP by more than 40%.
+EU is on track towards a 20% emission reduction by 2020 .

-Delivering renewable source of energy production is another low carbon economy strategy.
-There might be a thought that developing hydropower, solar, wind and biomass as energy producing sector would take off jobs of some people who are already engaged in carbon producing sector.
+Delivering renewable sources of energy production is another low carbon economy strategy.
+There might be thought that developing hydropower, the solar, wind, and biomass as the energy-producing sector would take off jobs of some people who are already engaged in the carbon producing sector.
 Something must be arranged for the affected workers.
-But a research has shown that a low carbon economy will produce more job opportunity than the one it would destroy.
+But research has shown that a low carbon economy will produce more job opportunity than the one it would destroy.
 A research group at the University of California, Berkeley modeled a scenario where 20 percent of U.S. electricity demand was covered by renewables by 2020.
 They estimated that such a scenario would lead to the net creation of between 78,000 and 102,000 additional jobs – an increase of 91 to 119 percent compared to a situation where that same demand was covered by coal or natural gas .

 Another strategy for low carbon economy would be increasing energy efficiency.
 Increasing energy efficiency would not only contribute to reduction in emission of carbon but also secure energy.
 For example, the manufacturer of cars of Germany and Japan has increased the efficiency of the cars’ engine that the energy consumption of new cars has gone down by 25-30% compared to the cars of 4-5 years ago.
 By 2020, energy consumption of car would decrease by 50% of 2008.
 So, increasing efficiency of energy usage will cut down the use of energy to large extent which would further cut down the import of oil and gases.
 Reduction in import of oil and gases saves such a high figure of budget that we can invest it in our own innovation and technology.
 EU, China, Japan, India are getting much dependent on oil and gas.
 USA is becoming completely dependent in oil and gas import and now are looking for export.

-Low carbon economy is possible.
+A low carbon economy is possible.
 The prevailing technologies can reduce the emission of CO2 to a desired level.
-There is no need of technological breakthrough by 2050.
-While these emerging technologies will require a substantial investment flows, those investment will create jobs and economic growth.
+There is no need for technological breakthroughs by 2050.
+While these emerging technologies will require substantial investment flows, those investments will create jobs and economic growth.
 One has to remember that what economists view as “costs” in analyzing carbon abatement are for the most part investment in new capital stock.
 The building of that capital stock creates jobs and if that capital investment is financed over time, it can result in higher GDP growth.

 Talking about my country Nepal, it along with more than other 150 other countries, signed the United Nations Framework Convention on Climate Change (UNFCCC) at the United Nations Conference on Environment and Development (UNCED) held in Rio de Janeiro in June 1992 .
 Nepal ratified the Convention on 2nd May in 1994, and this convention came into force in Nepal on 31st July in 1994.
 As a non- Annex country, Nepal is not required to curtail the GHG emissions.
 However, it has an obligation to prepare and periodically update the national greenhouse gas inventory and submit “National Communications” to the UNFCCC.
 As a response to this obligation, Nepal completed Initial National Communication to the Conference of the Parties of the UNFCC in 2004 .
 However the updates of the greenhouse gas inventory in recent years is yet to be done.

 According to the estimation of GHG emissions in Nepal, the total contribution of the gases is very modest compared to other developing and developed countries at present and it is not very likely that the emissions will increase very much in the near future.
-Despite of the low emissions Nepal has stepped forward to increase their economy which is independent of carbon.
+Despite the low emissions, Nepal has stepped forward to increase its economy which is independent of carbon.

-One of its instances is the investment in micro hydropower sector at local scale.
+One of its instances is the investment in the micro hydropower sector at the local scale.
 Nepal is rich in water resources.
-Instead of burning firewood for a source of energy, we’ve been promoting to develop micro hydropower and biogas as a substitution.
-Of course the initial investment in micro hydropower and biogas seems large but the benefits it would be reaping later are greater.
-Since micro-hydropower would be an renewable source of energy it would surely be an option for the firewood which emits carbon into the atmosphere.
+Instead of burning firewood for a source of energy, we’ve been promoting to develop micro-hydropower and biogas as a substitution.
+Of course, the initial investment in micro-hydro power and biogas seems large but the benefits it would be reaping later are greater.
+Since micro-hydropower would be a renewable source of energy it would surely be an option for the firewood which emits carbon into the atmosphere.
 As a matter of fact, we can be sure that there would be declivity in the use of firewood.
-Forest and trees would provide a better air quality and health.
-Food when prepared using firewood often leads to smoke which are mainly dealt by the women and they are the most vulnerable group of the locality.
-So, micro-hydropower would indirectly be benefitting the health of the people.
+Forest and trees would provide better air quality and health.
+Food when prepared using firewood often leads to smoke which is mainly dealt with by the women and they are the most vulnerable group of the locality.
+So, micro-hydro power would indirectly be benefitting the health of the people.
 Apart from the health advantages, the water from the tailrace of the hydropower plant can be diverted and be used for irrigational purposes.
 This way the agricultural development would flourish in the locality and there would be better food production.
-This further will lead to the increased food security and preparedness during a disaster.
-The moment of drought can be avoided through it as there will be facility for refrigeration too.
-Thus a low carbon economy would lead towards a more sustainable development.
+This further will lead to increased food security and preparedness during a disaster.
+The moment of drought can be avoided through it as there will be the facility for refrigeration too.
+Thus a low carbon economy would lead towards more sustainable development.

-If the country choses to maintain its low-carbon status smartly, while going ahead, this status would give it the all-needed head start for massive economic development.
-An inspiration vision like “Zero Carbon Nepal” (ZCN) can bring in technical knowledge, foreign direct investment as well as foreign aid in much larger quantity, thereby providing the required impetus to push the Nepali economy on a fast paced double digit growth.
+If the country chooses to maintain its low-carbon status smartly, while going ahead, this status would give it the all-needed head start for massive economic development.
+An inspiration vision like “Zero Carbon Nepal” (ZCN) can bring in technical knowledge, foreign direct investment as well as foreign aid in much larger quantity, thereby providing the required impetus to push the Nepali economy on a fast-paced double-digit growth.
 Besides, a vision like ZCN, and branding Nepali products as ‘Made in Zero Carbon Nepal’ would give an advantage to Nepali exports- currently almost dying.
-A vision of the ZCN sort is the only way to get the country out of abject poverty, and put it in the path of becoming a Developed Economy by 2030.
+A vision of the ZCN sort is the only way to get the country out of abject poverty and put it in the path of becoming a Developed Economy by 2030.

-According to Ranjit Acharya, CEO, Prisma Advertising, “With the current low industrial development, Nepal has very less contribution in the total global carbon emission.
+According to Ranjit Acharya, CEO, Prisma Advertising, “With the current low industrial development, Nepal has very little contribution to the total global carbon emission.
 This status can be carefully applied to build low-carbon economy by developing a “Made in Zero Carbon Nepal” label for every Nepali product which will not only make our economy strong but also help Nepal become a preferred country for foreign investments.”

 HMG Ministry of Population and Environment, “Initial National Communication to the Conference of the Parties of the United Nations Framework Convention on Climate Change,” 2004.
 Retrived from http://unfccc.int/resource/docs/natc/nepnc1.pdf